NoradTF2/Fixed-Uber-Upgrades/README.md

 If you want to run it, add "sm plugins reload tf2attributes_ubup" to server.cfg so your uberupgrades will actually load every time your server restarts or map changes.

-discord.gg/FPxywaa <- My community discord server.
-You can message or ping me if you need help.

 # Prerequisites
 You'll need these plugins:
 TF2Attributes (https://github.com/FlaminSarge/tf2attributes/releases)